-Olga Trujillo, Director of Education & Advocacy at Casa de Esperanza, is an attorney, speaker, author and survivor.
+Olga Trujillo, Director of Education & Social Change at Latinos United for Peace & Equity (LUPE) a national initiative of Caminar Latino.
+She is an attorney, speaker, author and survivor.
 Her experience over the past 27 years has been as a private attorney, an attorney for the U.S. Department of Justice, and a consultant to many local, state and national organizations.
 Olga is an internationally sought speaker and author and is featured in the video A Survivor’s Story, a documentary and training video based on her personal experience of violence.
 Olga has authored a number of articles and publications.
 Her memoir for New Harbinger Publications entitled The Sum of My Parts was released in October 2011.
 She also co-authored a Handbook for Attorneys Representing Domestic Violence Survivors Who Are Also Experiencing Trauma and Mental Health Challenges which was released in January 2012.